Can't Stop the Feeling!: Usage in other media

-In June 2016, Billboard named it the wedding DJs' fourth most popular party song in the US.
-Numerous fan-made videos followed the video's release, which includes The Memphis Grizzlies, the United States Olympic Committee, citizens of Memphis, Gilbert, graduates of the University of Wisconsin–Milwaukee, among others.
+In June 2016, Billboard named "Can't Stop the Feeling!" the wedding DJs' fourth most popular party song in the US.
+Numerous fan-made videos followed the video's release, including from the Memphis Grizzlies, the United States Olympic Committee, citizens of Memphis and Gilbert, and graduates of the University of Wisconsin–Milwaukee, among others.
 On May 26, 2016, Victoria's Secret Angels released a video in which they lip-synced to the song.

-Choreographers Celia Rowlson-Hall and Crishon Landers with the help of film producer Mia Lidofsky created a flash mob dance video on October 2, 2016, in support of the Hillary Clinton 2016 presidential campaign set to the music of "Can't Stop the Feeling!" — with all of the dancers wearing pantsuits in reference to Hillary Clinton's outfit of choice.
+Choreographers Celia Rowlson-Hall and Crishon Landers, with the help of film producer Mia Lidofsky, created a flash mob dance video on October 2, 2016, in support of the Hillary Clinton 2016 presidential campaign set to the music of "Can't Stop the Feeling!" — with all of the dancers wearing pantsuits in reference to Hillary Clinton's outfit of choice.
 They called the event #Pantsuitpower Flashmob for Hillary.
-The video was covered in news media including The Washington Post, The Guardian, and Vogue, — and garnered over 2 million views on Facebook.
+The video was covered in news media including The Washington Post, The Guardian, and Vogue, and garnered over 2 million views on Facebook.
 From New York City, the Pantsuit Power movement then spread to Raleigh, North Carolina on October 23, 2016, with another flash mob.
 The song was also used for an opening video for the 2017 Western Conservative Summit, featuring Republican politicians from Colorado.

-The song was also featured in an episode of the American Broadcasting Company series Speechless called "P-R-PROM".

-The song is also the encore number in the Broadway musical & Juliet, which is composed of hit pop songs written by Max Martin.
-The musical received critical acclaim on the West End in London, and in New York on Broadway.
+"Can't Stop the Feeling!" is the encore number in the Broadway musical & Juliet, which is composed of hit pop songs written by Max Martin.
 The song is also part of the main storyline of rhythm video game Just Dance 2023 Edition.